dsebastien/modernWebDevBuild/README.md

 * add Modern Web Dev Build to your devDependencies: `npm install modern-web-dev-build --save-dev`
 * ensure that you also have gulp in your devDependencies: `npm install gulp --save-dev`
 * ensure that you also have JSPM in your devDependencies: `npm install jspm --save-dev`
-* ensure that you also havebabel/babel-core (if not present, you'll just get a warning though): `npm install babel babel-core --global
 * finally, you're probably better off installing those packages globally as well

 Next, check the minimal require file contents below!